desain/owlbear-emanation/README.md

 -   More effects!
     -   Common 5e emanations?
 (Conjure woodland beings, land and sea druid effects, yolande's)
     -   Split out style picker into a larger modal (maybe move all settings to a settings modal?)
--   UI for visibility and blend modes
+-   UI for blend modes

 ## License